chiragatal/esp-amp/docs/build_system.md

 ### Embed into Maincore Firmware

-Free free to skip this section if you choose separated build approach, since unified build approach is the only supported way to embed subcore firmware into maincore.
+Feel free to skip this section if you choose separated build approach, since unified build approach is the only supported way to embed subcore firmware into maincore.

 The embedding of subcore firmware is initiated by `target_add_binary_data(${COMPONENT_LIB} ...)` which is called inside `esp_amp_add_subcore_project()` after subcore firmware is generated. `COMPONENT_LIB` is the maincore component triggering `esp_amp_add_subcore_project()`.
 The subcore firmware is embedded into the static library of this component and later linked to the `.rodata` section of the eventual maincore executable.
 The maincore executable can refer to this embedded binary by `_binary_${SUBCORE_APP_NAME}_bin_start` and `_binary_${SUBCORE_APP_NAME}_bin_end`.
 Recall that `SUBCORE_APP_NAME` is the name of the subcore application defined in `subcore_config.cmake`.